ansys/pydpf-post/docs/source/user_guide/accessing_results.rst

     >>> electric_field_x = electric_field.x
     >>> electric_field_x.get_data_at_field()

 For more details, see :ref:`ref_api_result_data`.

-.. autoclass:: ansys.dpf.post.electric_results.ElectricField
-    :inherited-members:

 Electric potential
 ------------------
+The :class:`ElectricPotential
-The electric potential ``Result`` object can be obtained as follows:
+<ansys.dpf.post.electric_results.ElectricPotential>` result object can be
+with the following:

 .. code:: python